 Breakups are hard.
-Whether it ended with a whisper or a bang, the aftermath can stir up everything from grief and longing to numbness or even relief.
-If you’ve ever wondered why some breakups hit like a tidal wave while others barely ripple the surface, your attachment style might be part of the story.
+Whether it ended with a whisper or a bang, the aftermath can stir up everything from grief and longing to numbness or relief.
+Your attachment style might shape how you try to cope and help you understand what you might need to cope.

 Anxious Attachment